Introduction to Series

 For the uninitiated:

 Only expression is copyrightable.
-Not ideas.
+Not the more abstract ideas.

 When one cannot refer to an idea without using a certain form of expression, said expression cannot be the subject of copyright.
+E.g. In a case, bee shaped jewellery was restricted from being copyrighted on account of there being limited ways of representing a bee in jewellery.

 Seldon’s counsel contended that because use of the system was impossible without copying the illustrations, copyright in the explanatory material would translate into protection against use of the system as well.